Edgemoor Room Names FAQ

 The Saloon took its name from the dim lighting and shelves that formerly ran along each of the walls, filled with every imaginable form of (mostly empty) liquor bottle.
 The name has been retained even though the room has been radically redesigned in order to come into compliance with fire codes.

-The Ritz originally held one of the most impressive lofts in the house, one which occupied two-thirds of the floor space.
+The Ritz originally held one of the most impressive lofts in the house, one which occupied two-thirds of its floor space.
 The beds were accessed from ladders behind a facade with two “windows,” on the lower level was a bar.
 This was thought to give the room the feel of an old hotel.
 The loft was removed in 1994 to come into compliance with fire codes.
 It acquired a second meaning in 1995 with a resident's investment of considerable personal funds into its improvement.

 In surveying, a “forty” is 40 acres, or a fourth of a fourth of a “section” or square mile.
 In the house meeting minutes of 6 February 1956, the High Delta makes a reference to “material on the rushing board in the South 40” which may have referred to the southeast corridor on the second floor, but the room at the end of the hall was also known as the South 40, with the “South” falling out of use over the decades.
 The name does not appear to be linked to demolishing forty ryes or to its inhabitants’ patronage of the North Forty, a now defunct townie tavern.